 That inner discipline is the constant challenge for anyone undertaking the mixing and mastering tasks.
 Ready for some more seemingly contradictory advice from this direction?
 Read on.

-If you’re already into home recording, the good news is that you have everything you need to get started with mixing and mastering.
+If you’re already into home recording in some capacity or another, the good news is that you have everything you need to get started with mixing and mastering.
 There’s always more to get, of course, but “I don’t have this” is rarely a good excuse anymore.

 There’s no need to break the bank from the start.
 Building your skill as an audio engineer takes time and experience, and working with entry-level equipment promotes the learning process.
 Yes, you will run into the limits of hardware and software from time-to-time, but that’s a great way to really understand the process.